Yankees vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has put up 47 hits with seven doubles, seven home runs and 24 walks.
-He has driven in 19 runs with five stolen bases.
+- Xander Bogaerts has put up 49 hits with seven doubles, seven home runs and 25 walks.
+He has driven in 19 runs with six stolen bases.

 Bogaerts Recent Games